 What is it?

-The goal of the apostolate of the Shrine is to adequately respond to the insistent call of Pope John Paul II by cooperating with bishops and priests in the effort for a new evangelization, particularly so that lapsed Catholics may once again become involved in the ecclesial life of their parishes.
+The goal of the Apostolate of the Shrine “Mary, Queen of All Hearts” is to adequately respond to the insistent call of Saint John Paul II by cooperating with bishops and priests in the effort for a new evangelization, particularly so that lapsed Catholics may once again become involved in the ecclesial life of their parishes.
 This work not only seeks to benefit individuals but also entire families.

 It is a worldwide initiative of Heralds of the Gospel, an international Private Association of the Christ’s Faithful of Pontifical Right.